-Counting to 10 and learning to count out objects are very different skills – counting to 10 is a language skill learned by repetition, counting out objects – so linking the language the notion that it’s a value is harder for kids to grasp.
-T loves to count – she goes from 1 to 18 and then skips and changes numbers around however counting out objects we tend to go 1, 2, 3 and then all the way upto 10 no matter how many or few objects we have.
+Counting to 10 and learning to count out objects are very different skills – counting to 10 is a language skill learned by repetition, counting out objects – so linking the language to the notion that it’s a value is harder for kids to grasp.
+Simple maths games can help your toddlers and preschoolers count out objects to gain this starting number skill.
+So here you go a simple spring maths activity with frogs for toddlers and preschoolers.

 Materials for Frog Counting Game

 We have included affiliate links to some of the products and resources as an associate we may earn from qualifying purchases.

 - small and 1 large toy frogs – we have a set of these ones that are the smaller ones shown above and a set with the bigger ones like this one

 - Brown, green and blue paper – this pack of paper is what we tend to buy

 - Dice – we have a set of large wooden dice that are great for using with younger kids as you know they are very unlikely to put them in their mouths.

 - Cut out a pond shapre from a piece of blue paper.

 - With the green paper cut out some lilly pads as no pond is complete without them.

 - Using brown paper cut out a log shape and add in some details with a marker pen.